Guggenheim Museum Bilbao: Architecture

 The building was constructed on time and budget, which is rare for architecture of this type.
 In an interview in Harvard Design Magazine, Gehry explained how he did it.
 First, he ensured that what he calls the "organization of the artist" prevailed during construction, to prevent political and business interests from interfering with the design.
 Second, he made sure he had a detailed and realistic cost estimate before proceeding.
 Third, he used computer visualizations produced by Rick Smith employing Dassault Systemes' CATIA V3 software and collaborated closely with the individual building trades to control costs during construction.

 KLM Royal Dutch Airlines donated $1,000,000 towards its construction.

 Foundation

 The museum building used more than 25,000 t of concrete, or 10,000 m3, as it required deep and solid foundations.
 The foundation was laid on reinforced concrete piles driven into the bedrock at an average depth of 14 m.

-The building sits on a clay base from the bed of the nearby Estuary of Bilbao and required the embedment of 665 pilings piles, driven into the ground by boring machines.
+The building sits on a clay base from the bed of the nearby Estuary of Bilbao and required the embedment of 665 pilings, driven into the ground by boring machines.